-Getting the right message, to the right people, at the right time and place is the sort of personalization only as mall, local business can deliver, not big business.
+Getting the right message, to the right people, at the right time and place is the sort of personalization only as a mall, local businesses can deliver, not big business.

-So if you want to beat big business at their own game, marketing automation MUST be a part of your marketing strategy.
+So if you want to beat big businesses at their own game, marketing automation MUST be a part of your marketing strategy.

 Marketing Automation for The Win with PropertyRadar